Maldandan/Joint-and-Robotic-Arm-design/README.md

 # Leg-Joint-and-Robotic-Arm-design
-Robot leg joint and robotic arm design and studies in an engineering approach
+Find the file and detailed study and explanations inside each folder